shawngerrard/cdk-pipeline-test/README.md

 We will also need to install the latest version of [typescript](https://www.typescriptlang.org/):
 `npm -g install typescript`

+## Install aws cdk

+To install the `aws-cdk`, we will use the following command (note that this uses the `global` setting and may require `sudo` priviledges):
+`npm install aws-cdk`

+You can verify installation with the following command:
+`cdk --version`

 ## Install aws cdk libraries

 The aws cdk contains language-specific libraries (aws construct library) that organize aws constructs into various modules.